Personalized Robotic Object Rearrangement from Scene Context: Introduction

 To facilitate more research in personalized rearrangement, we present PARSEC, an object tidying benchmark and dataset addressing user personalization, object placement in partially arranged environments, and generalization to unseen objects and new environments.
-In this benchmark, a robot learns user preferences by leveraging \textit{prior} and \textit{within-scene} semantic context to determine object placements in environments occupied with objects.
+In this benchmark, a robot learns user preferences by leveraging \textit{prior} and \textit{current} scene context to determine object placements in environments occupied with objects.
 Existing datasets fall short of our objective, either due to lack of real-user data~\cite{wu2023tidybot, ramachandruni2023consor}, omission of user preferences~\cite{kant2022housekeep}, or limited objects and environments~\cite{toris2015unsupervised, kapelyukh2022my}.
-To address this, we collect a novel crowdsourced dataset of real users arranging various household objects to complete organizational tasks, such as stocking the kitchen pantry and organizing the fridge. \rev{We evaluate existing rearrangement approaches across different environment types and initial conditions in PARSEC and complement these findings with a crowdsourced user evaluation, where online raters rank model predictions based on alignment with the target user's preference.} Addressing the gap in prior work, we also propose a Large Language Model (LLM)-based approach that integrates scene context from both \textit{prior} and \textit{within-scene} context to place objects in partially arranged environments meaningfully.
+To address this, we collect a novel crowdsourced dataset of real users arranging various household objects to complete organizational tasks, such as stocking the kitchen pantry and organizing the fridge.
+We evaluate existing rearrangement approaches across different environment types and initial conditions in PARSEC and complement these findings with a crowdsourced user evaluation, where online raters rank model predictions based on alignment with the target user's preference.
+We also propose a Large Language Model (LLM)-based personalized rearrangement model that better aligns with real user preferences by explicitly handling objects with multiple valid placement locations, enabling it to accommodate users with flexible placement preferences.